unskript/Awesome-CloudOps-Automation/README.md

 ## Mission
-Simplify CloudOps automation for developers and DevOps engineers.
+Simplify CloudOps automation for DevOps and SRE teams

 ## Vision
 A single repository to satisfy all your day-to-day CloudOps automation needs.
 Automate your workflows with our *Actions* that build automated *RunBooks*.